py-why/pywhy-graphs/README.md

 ## Why?

-Representation of causal inference models in Python are severely lacking.
-Moreover, sampling from causal models is non-trivial.
-However, sampling from simulations is a requirement to benchmark different structural learning, causal ID, or other causal related algorithms.
+Representation of causal graphical models in Python are severely lacking.

 PyWhy-Graphs implements a graphical API layer for ADMG, CPDAG and PAG.
 For causal DAGs, we recommend using the `networkx.DiGraph` class and ensuring acylicity via `networkx.is_directed_acyclic_graph` function.

+Existing packages that aim to represent causal graphs either break from the networkX API, or only implement a subset of the relevant causal graphs.
+By keeping in-line with the robust NetworkX API, we aim to ensure a consistent user experience and a gentle introduction to causal graphical models.

+Moreover, sampling from causal models is non-trivial, but a requirement for benchmarking many causal algorithms in discovery, ID, estimation and more.
+We aim to provide simulation modules that are easily connected with causal graphs to provide a simple robust API for modeling causal graphs and then simulating data.

 # Documentation